Paragryllacris

-Paragryllacris is a genus of Australian Orthopterans, sometimes known as 'leaf-folding crickets' in the family Gryllacridinae, erected by the Swiss entomologist Carl Brunner von Wattenwyl in 1888.
+Paragryllacris is a genus of Australian Orthopterans, sometimes known as "leaf-folding-" or "raspy-crickets" in the family Gryllacridinae, erected by the Swiss entomologist Carl Brunner von Wattenwyl in 1888.
 It is fairly typical for its tribe Paragryllacridini.
 However, in a large comparison of 650 insect species, Australian Raspy Crickets were found to be the insect with the strongest bite.